-- Flex spending: If you have healthcare through your employer, you may be able to utilize a flexible spending account (FSA).
+If you have healthcare through your employer, you may be able to utilize a flexible spending account (FSA).
 You contribute pretax dollars to an FSA and can, in turn, use that money for items such as copays, deductibles, and medical costs.
 Your employer may even make contributions to your FSA, although this is legally required.

-- Health Savings Account (HSA): An HSA works similarly to an FSA, in that it allows you to set aside tax free dollars to use towards medical expenses.
+An HSA works similarly to an FSA, in that it allows you to set aside tax free dollars to use towards medical expenses.
 This type of savings account is used in conjunction with a high deductible health insurance policy.

 Limitations of Invisalign

 Furthermore, maturity and responsibility also play an important role.
 Invisalign needs to be worn at least 22 hours a day to work.
-Young children may take advantage of being able to remove the aligners without remembering to put them back in.
-This could significantly delay the process and if taken to the extreme make the aligners entirely ineffective.
+Young children may take advantage of being able to remove the aligners without remembering to put them back in, significantly delaying the process or rendering the align technology useless.

 Contact a Trusted Provider